jczic/MicroWebSrv2/docs/index.md

       - Responses (see [HttpResponse class](#response-class))
       - Modules (see [Additional modules](#modules))

-    Now, you have everything you need to continue :sunglasses:
+    Now, you have everything you need to continue :')

     ---